U2Rocks/React_Random_User_Cards/README.md

 ## Summary

-This project is an application that uses the Randomuser.me api to generate randomized user cards in the browser.
+This project is an application that uses the randomuser.me api to generate randomized user cards in the browser.

 ## Build Notes